NicolasLM/spinach/doc/user/faq.rst

 Should I use Spinach?
 ---------------------

-Spinach is a very young software, if your business depends heavily on background tasks you should probably go with Celery or RQ.
+Spinach was designed from the ground up to be reliable.
+It is built using proven technologies (Redis, Python queues, thread pools...), is heavily tested and in my experience just works.

-That being said, Spinach relies on proven technologies (Redis, Python queues, thread pools...) and is heavily tested.
+The project has been around for long enough that I am now confident it is a good option among task frameworks.
+If after reading this documentation you feel like giving it a try, go for it!

 Threads are not enough, can I use Processes?
 --------------------------------------------